alexbispo/phoenix_todo_app/README.md

   * Start Phoenix endpoint with `mix phx.server`

 Debug
-  * iex --werl -S mix phx.server
+  * iex -S mix phx.server

+  * Also use "require IEx; IEx.pry" in the code.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.